devhelmhq/mcp-recorder/README.md

 | `--verbose` | — | Log every matched request to stderr |

 ### `mcp-recorder verify`

-Replay recorded requests against a server and compare responses to the cassette.

 | Option | Default | Description |
 |---|---|---|